-Modafinil is a stimulant used by doctors to treat people with chronic sleeping problems such as narcolepsy – where the person can fall asleep at anytime and without warning.
+Modafinil is a stimulant prescribed by doctors to treat people with chronic sleeping problems such as narcolepsy – where the person can fall asleep at anytime and without warning.
 It may also be prescribed for sleep apnoea and ADHD.
 It is used by the military in times of combat to keep soldiers awake for extended periods.

-The drug though similar in some of its effects to Ritalin (used to treat attention deficit disorders in children) is not an amphetamine-related drug.
+The drug, though similar in some of its effects to Ritalin (used to treat attention deficit disorders in children) is not an amphetamine-related drug.

 Like all drugs that keep you awake, long-term use can cause psychological and physical problems such as fatigue and disorientation – symptoms that can only be resolved through a good night’s sleep.